Search Results for

 Folders which should always be ignored

-.intent folders should always be ignored, they contain data like downloaded/restored modules and other cached data.
+.intent folders should always be ignored, they contain data like downloaded/restored modules and data from previous Software Factory output to facilitate functionality such as advanced merging and knowing which files need to be renamed/deleted.

 Configuring Git (.gitignore files)